 This is classic BEM and best practices.
 Following this syntax will improve the quality of your site and ensure the card framework operates flawlessly.

-Tip: ACSS won’t style card classes that contain the word “wrapper” either.
+Tip: ACSS won’t style card classes that contain the word “wrapper” or “group” either.
 This makes it possible to add card wrapper classes without adopting the default card styling.

 Default Styling, Light Cards, and Dark Cards